 RealMe assertion service

 RealMe® assertion service provides the means for a customer to prove personal information online.
 At present, we offer verified identity (name, date and place of birth, gender) and verified residential address.
-Over time, other attributes will be included such as citizenship, visa status and key professional qualifications.
 The service is often referred to as RealMe verified identity as this is usually the most essential set of personal data.

 Organisation benefits include: